bradyjoslin/assembllm/README.md

 ## Advanced Workflow Configuration

-For more complex workflows, define and chain tasks together.
+For more complex prompts, including the ability to create prompt pipelines, define and chain tasks together with workflows.
+We have a [library of workflows](https://github.com/bradyjoslin/assembllm/tree/main/workflows) you can use as examples and templates, let's walk through one together here.

 ### Example Workflow Configuration